-This can be a great strategy for shows with a large and passionate fan base.
+This can be a great strategy for shows with a big fan base.
 If you fit this description and would like to discuss the potential, contact me.
 I can hook you up with the folks that will make it happen for no out-of-pocket costs.

-There are ndications that making your audio more accessible builds momentum for your content, best features and brand.
-Engagement in online content is often a leading indicator for increased over-the-air listening.
+Offering audio-on-demand builds momentum for content, key features, and the show’s brand.
+We’ve found that online content is often a leading indicator of increased over-the-air listening.

-There’s certainly the risk that some will listen less to your on-air radio show, but if managed well and promoted aggressively, there is far more to gain than lose.
-If you’re one of those that’s worried about digital eating my ratings, stop.
-Be proactive and use it to your advantage.
+If managed well and promoted aggressively, there is much to gain.
+If you’re worried about digital eating my ratings, stop.
+Be proactive and turn it into an advantage.

 The fastest way to grow a radio audience by offering a specific, promotable reason to tune in at exact times.
 This eBook shows you how to find features that fit your personality, and how to perform them to deliver repeat tune-in occasions.